bibleexchange/courses/song-of-solomon-study-related/song of Solomon 02.md

 THIS IS NOT A NATURAL EXPERIENCE
-A TIME IN THE SPIRIT WHERE FOOD  LOOSES IT’S ATTRACTION AND TIME IS LOST.
+A TIME IN THE SPIRIT WHERE FOOD LOOSES IT&apos;s ATTRACTION AND TIME IS LOST.

 The Bride is calling out to Him, but He is calling out to her.
 She is not where she should be, and He is drawing and calling her.
 He is making overtures to her.
 Let us get our cup filled not with wine, but with His love.

 **Matthew 5:6**

-> They that hunger and thirst… [a craving in our heart]
+> They that hunger and thirst&hellip; [a craving in our heart]

 **Psalms 42:1**

 > As the hart panteth after the water brooks, so panteth my soul after thee, O God.

 The Bride is going to thirst after Him.
-She is not going to thirst after all the things He could give, but **Him**—**His love**, His presence—are better than wine.
+She is not going to thirst after all the things He could give, but **Him**&mdash;**His love**, His presence&mdash;are better than wine.

 God wants to manifest Himself in us and through us in a measure that this old world has never seen before.

 How much of His presence do you have?

-If you have enough to be satisfied than you do not have enough—
+If you have enough to be satisfied than you do not have enough&mdash;

 WE NEED MORE.

-Is all that we have a ‘church affair’?
+Is all that we have a &apos;church affair&apos;?

 Are we only satisfying the natural and glorifying the flesh and not glorifying God?

  DRAW NEAR TO HIM

 Let Him develop His love in our hearts so that we can really love Him the way we ought to love Him.